Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

+Electric fields with the strength $E\gg m^2$ may exist in astrophysical environments, e.g., they may occur at phase transitions in neutron and hybrid stars \cite{Migdal:1990vm,Voskresensky:2002hu} and in neutron star mergers \cite{Paschalidis:2017qmb}, and they also exist at surfaces of hypothetical nuclearites and abnormal superheavy nuclei \cite{Migdal1972,Voskresensky:1977mz,Witten1984,Migdal:1990vm,Gani:2018mey}.

+Various radiative corrections to the deeply bound electron levels should certainly be taken into account, e.g., cf. \cite{Flambaum2005,Dyall2007,Khetselius2009} and the references therein.
+These higher-order corrections will not be considered in the given paper.

 Below, attention is focused on a semiclassical description.
-I describe instabilities of the boson and fermion vacua in static potentials, in particular in the Coulomb field.
-Then focus is concentrated on the description of the spontaneous positron production in low-energy heavy-ion collisions.
-Next, many-particle semiclassical description of electron condensation is considered.
-Finally, modification of the Coulomb field at super-short distances due to vacuum polarization and electron condensation are studied.
+I describe the instabilities of the boson and fermion vacua in static potentials, in particular in the Coulomb field.
+Afterwards, focus is concentrated on the description of the spontaneous positron production in low-energy heavy-ion collisions.
+Next, a many-particle semiclassical description of the electron condensation is considered.
+Finally, modification of the Coulomb field at super-short distances due to the vacuum polarization and electron condensation is studied.